 - Backup from Supervising Social Worker (SSW) and Manager on call 24/7

-- School activity programmes.
-These include; a five-day residential break for foster and birth children.
-Along with regular children's forums & Christmas activities.
+- School activity programmes along with regular children's forums & Christmas activities.

 - 6 sessions of therapy or alternative therapeutic input for children if needed.
 Further therapy can be agreed